 What if There’s Cash Value?

 If you have a permanent life insurance policy or a policy with a cash surrender value, you may receive some cash if/when you cancel the policy.

 Don’t confuse the face amount vs. cash value.
-The face amount is the amount of insurance you contract when you buy the policy.
-The cash value is the amount the policy is worth (in cash) if you surrendered it.
-The guaranteed cash value vs net cash value differs because the net cash value includes any fees the insurance company charges.
+The face amount is the insurance you contract when you buy the policy.
+The cash value is the amount the policy is worth (in cash) if you surrender it.
+The guaranteed cash value vs. net cash value differs because the net cash value includes any fees the insurance company charges.